Mikhail Youzhny: Later career: 2014–2017

 Youzhny began his 2014 season at the Australian Open where he reached the second round before losing to Florian Mayer.
 At the French Open, Youzhny again made the second round, but lost to Radek Štěpánek.
 At Wimbledon, he reached the second round of a major for the third time, only to lose to qualifier Jimmy Wang.
 At the US Open, Youzhny was upset in the first round to world No. 60, Nick Kyrgios in four sets.

 Mikhail signs to Hyderabad Aces to play first season of Champions Tennis League India.

 Youzhny's 2015 season saw a number of first round loses.
 His best result was entering the quarterfinals of the Zagreb Indoors, losing there to Marcos Baghdatis.
 On 3 August, he left the top 100 ranking for the first time since 2001.
 On 8 November, he won his first ATP challenger event champion since 2000, Bauer Watertechnology Cup at Eckental, Germany, defeating 4th seed Benjamin Becker straight sets in the final.
 He finished the year with a year-end ranking of 127, which is the worst since 2000.

 Youzhny began his 2016 season strong in the challenger events in Southeast Asia, where he claimed three titles in three consecutive weeks in Thailand and the Philippines.
 In the final of KPN Bangkok Open, Youzhny, as the third seed, defeated fifth seed Go Soeda of Japan.
 In the KNP Bangkok Open II, he won the title without losing a set.
 In the Manila Challenger, Youzhny, as the second seed, thrilled through the semifinal by defeating Lukáš Lacko, and claimed the title by defeating Marco Chiudinelli in straight sets.
 By winning these titles, Youzhny raised his ranking back into top 100.
-At the US Open, Youzhny beat 28th seed Martin Klizan to reach the second round where he faced Guido Pella.
+At the US Open, Youzhny beat 28th seed Martin Kližan to reach the second round where he faced Guido Pella.
 Youzhny continued his impressive form, dispatching Pella to advance to the third round where he faced No. 1 Novak Djokovic.
 Youzhny was forced to retire in the first set due to an injury.
 At the St. Petersburg Open, Youzhny defeated Milos Raonic, dispatching yet another top 30 player as he returned to the ATP Top 50.
 He competed in the 2016 Shanghai Rolex Masters as a qualifier, but lost to Nicolás Almagro from Spain in the first round after winning the first set.
 Youzhny finished his 2016 season with a five-match losing streak, with four more matches lost at Antwerp, Basel, Paris Masters Qualifying and the Challenger event at Mouilleron-le-Captif.
 Youzhny had a year-end singles ranking of 57 for 2016.